 Not all ideas will make it.
 And often many of the ideas which come from brainstorming shouldn’t make it.
 Read the excellent Bad Science by Ben Goldacre, and you’ll see there’s lots of evidence brainstorming generates no more or no better ideas than letting everyone come up with ideas on their own.

-It doesn’t really matter how you come up with these raw ideas.
+It doesn’t matter how you come up with these raw ideas.
 Just that you do come up with them.
 Because it’s the process of refining and editing those ideas which moves you towards finding winning ideas.

-Which brings us on to Stephen King.
+This brings us to Stephen King.

 A bit of a leap we know.
 But stick with us.